kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

   .catch(console.error);
 ```

-We can now run our first application with: `npm run docker:dev`

 ::: info
+You can now run `cd playground && npm run docker npm install install dependencies` to install dependencies.
+After this has run successfully, run our first application with: `npm run docker:dev`.
+:::

 Under the hood, the command `npm run docker:dev` uses [nodemon](https://nodemon.io/) and [ts-node](https://www.npmjs.com/package/ts-node) inside the Docker container to run the application.
-:::

 Now visit [http://localhost:7512](http://localhost:7512) with your browser.
 You should see the result of the [server:info](/core/2/api/controllers/server/info) action.